 Funds received in exchange for a service provided to a third party (e.g., use of a location facility by the donor)

 Services provided to a location by a third party (e.g., contractor "donating" time and talent)

-No request from a donor for a letter identifying any of the above as a donation may be honored.126.96.36.199 Noncash Donations (Securities and Real Estate)Locations may not accept donations of noncash assets such as shares of stock, mutual funds, real and personal property, or life insurance policies without direction from the archdiocesan
+No request from a donor for a letter identifying any of the above as a donation may be honored.184.108.40.206 Noncash Donations (Securities and Real Estate)Locations may not accept donations of noncash assets such as shares of stock, mutual funds, any real property, or personal property of significant value, or life insurance policies without consulting with the archdiocesan

 Financial Services Group.
 Such donations may require special handling involving complex tax and ownership rules.

 Donations of items for garage sales, thrift shop sales, school used book fairs, school uniform fairs, and the like may be accepted in accordance with the location's policies without approval from the Financial Services Group.